jina-ai/finetuner/docs/walkthrough/create-training-data.md

 Finetuner accepts training data and evaluation data in the form of CSV files or {class}`~docarray.array.document.DocumentArray` objects.
-Because Finetuner follows a [supervised-learning](https://en.wikipedia.org/wiki/Supervised_learning) scheme, each element must belong to a group of similar elements, this is useually denoted by these similar elements all having the same label.
+Because Finetuner follows a [supervised-learning](https://en.wikipedia.org/wiki/Supervised_learning) scheme, each element must belong to a group of similar elements, this is usually denoted by these similar elements all having the same label.
 If you need to evaluate metrics on separate evaluation data, it is recommended to create a dataset only for evaluation purposes.
 This can be done in the same way as a training dataset is created, as described below.

 Data can be prepared in two different formats, either as a CSV file, or as a {class}`~docarray.array.document.DocumentArray`.
 In the sections below, you can see examples which demonstrate how the training datasets should look like for each format.